softwaresaved/eventure/README.md

 Please [open a GitHub issue](https://github.com/softwaresaved/eventure/issues) to suggest a new idea, contribute a vignette, or let us know about bugs.

-### How to create your own eventure

-1. [Download and run the Twine software](https://twinery.org/) (available for Windows, Mac and Linux) or use the [online version](https://twinery.org/2)
-2. Fork the eventure repository on GitHub
-3. Use Twine's "Import From File" function to import the template.html eventure story file
-4. Edit the template story in Twine and choose "Publish to File" to save your eventure
-5. Upload your eventure .html file to your website, or publish using GitHub Pages
-6. (Optional) Tell us about your eventure!

 ## Acknowledgements